Slicer/teem/README.txt

     Source files for Teem command-line tools, including "unu" and "tend"

 * UseTeemCMakeDemo/
-  An stand-alone example of how to use the Teem::Teem package, created by CMake (via the new CMake files re-written Sept 2025)
+  A stand-alone example of how to use the Teem::Teem package, created by CMake (via the new CMake files re-written Sept 2025)

 * include/